charlesczinn/Hate-Crime-Classification/README.md

 This project is built with Python 3.13.5.
 To ensure reproducibility, a `requirements.txt` file is provided.

 # 1.0 Overview
-This project analyzes hate crimes in Chicago from 2012–2025 to identify spatial patterns and factors associated with violent hate crimes.
+This project analyzes hate crimes in Chicago from 2012–2025 to identify factors associated with violent hate crimes.
 Using Chicago Police Department open data, the goal is to predict whether a hate crime is violent and to interpret which features drive violence.
 The project implements:
 - Logistic Regression (baseline)
 - Random Forest (tuned)
-- Feature importance and partial dependence analysis This repository includes all code, processed data, and results necessary for reproducibility.
+- Feature importance and partial dependence analysis

 # 2.0 Data
 Source: Chicago Police Department (public hate crime dataset for 2012–2025)